 How we’re variant:

 If we see one of our leading indicators turning up or down, that is a perception.
 But, it isn’t necessarily variant.
 That’s why we have to take another step.
-We then look at valuation, sentiment and positioning to make sure that the trade isn’t already priced into the market.
+We then look at valuation, sentiment and momentum to make sure that the trade isn’t already priced into the market.

 Going back to the 2016 Brazil example, Brazil was cheap on a variety of valuation metrics, appearing in the green quadrant in the chart below: